-The Council of San Benito County Governments is the state-designated RTPA and the Council of Governments (COG) for San Benito County.
-SBtCOG is an eight-member agency with a fivemember Board of Directors, composed of two representatives each from the San Benito County Board of Supervisors and the Hollister City Council and one representative from the San Juan Bautista City Council.
+The Council of San Benito County Governments is the state designated RTPA and the Council of Governments (COG) for San Benito County.
+SBtCOG is an eight-member agency with a five-member Board of Directors, composed of two representatives each from the San Benito County Board of Supervisors and the Hollister City Council and one representative from the San Juan

+Bautista City Council.
 SBtCOG also has one ex-officio representative from Caltrans District 5.
 SBtCOG is responsible for county-level transportation plans and programs.

 SBtCOG adopts a Regional Transportation Plan (RTP) every four years.
-The RTP is a twenty year planning document that establishes transportation goals and policies for the region, and identifies projects to be implemented with available funding.
+The RTP is a 20-year planning document that establishes transportation goals and policies for the region and identifies projects to be implemented with available funding.

-In June 2018, SBtCOG adopted their 2040 RTP which includes chapters that address state and federal transportation policies.
-In addition, topics discussed in SBtCOG's 2040 RTP include Complete Streets, Healthy Communities, Active Transportation, etc.
+In June 2022, SBtCOG adopted their 2045 RTP which includes chapters that address state and federal transportation policies.
+In addition, topics discussed in SBtCOG's 2045 RTP include Complete Streets, Healthy Communities, Active Transportation, etc.

-SBtCOG is responsible for programming State Transportation Improvement Program (STIP) funding in its biennial Regional Transportation Improvement Program, and administration of Transportation Development Act funding.
-Additionally, SBtCOG allocates transportation funds, including State Surface Transportation Block Grant Program (STBG) funds, to local jurisdictions.
+SBtCOG is responsible for programming the State Transportation Improvement Program (STIP) funding in its biennial Regional Transportation Improvement Program, and administration of Transportation Development Act funding.
+SBtCOG also allocates transportation funds, including State Surface Transportation Block Grant Program (STBG) funds, to local jurisdictions.
+Additionally, on November 6, 2018, Measure G, a 1% sales tax over 30 years, was approved by San Benito County voters to fund the implement of the San Benito County Roads and Transportation Safety Investment Plan.
+Measure G will help fund critical transportation safety and mobility projects in San Benito County, including up to 50% of the tax revenues committed to improving Highway 25.